 Data is collected from each bid letting after the commission's award decision, and then entered into the bridge division general reports.
 The average cost per square-foot of bridge is tabulated and applied to a 6,800 square-foot bridge (area of the average bridge on the state system) to simplify comparison.
 The costs reported include all jobs processed through the normal bid letting process with the exception of major bridge projects.
 These are not included since they are much more expensive than routine replacements and would significantly inflate the average cost.
-This measure also excludes the 554 Safe & Sound design-build contract bridges because of the difficulty in separating the construction cost from the design cost.
 The cost reported includes all bridge items in the contract.
 This is an annual measure updated each July.